Cyber Monday Is The New Hot Shopping Day For Holiday Buying

 The National Retail Federation says that more than 164 million people will go shopping over Thanksgiving weekend, with most of them doing their buying on Black Friday.

-However, etailers are changing all of that.
+However, e-tailers are changing all of that.
 In 2015, more people shopped online on Black Friday than they did in stores for the first time.
 In 2018, 37 percent of shoppers questioned in a Reuters/Ipsos poll said they plan to do all of their holiday shopping online.
 Meanwhile, only 16 percent of people in the same poll said they would be shopping in physical stores for their holiday gifts.

 Reporters on the ground at a Michigan mall found that many shoppers now see Cyber Monday as the better shopping holiday, according to WLNS.
 However, shoppers who plan to go out on Black Friday should still expect large crowds.